How can I block phone numbers on my iPhone? Can I block nuisance callers' numbers in iOS 6, or is it only possible in iOS 7 and later?

-Here's how to block an unwanted caller's numbers on an iPhone, whether it's an iPhone 5s, iPhone 5c, iPhone 5, iPhone 4S or an earlier model - even the iPhone 3GS, which can't run iOS 7.
-And we explain how to block numbers in iOS 7 (which is easy) and in iOS 6 and earlier OS software (which is a bit more difficult).
+In this tutorial we show how to block an unwanted caller's number on an iPhone, whether it's an iPhone 6 Plus, iPhone 6, iPhone 5s, iPhone 5c, iPhone 5, iPhone 4S or an earlier model - even the iPhone 3GS, which can't run iOS 7.

-How to block a number on an iPhone in iOS 7
+How to block numbers on an iPhone in iOS 7 and later

 Let's start with the easier task.
-Blocking a nuisance caller's phone number in iOS 7 is simple.
+Blocking a nuisance caller's phone number in iOS 7 (and iOS 8 and iOS 9) is simple.

 (When we tried calling an iPhone that had blocked us, we heard a single ring, and were then diverted to the O2 messaging service, where we recorded a message.
 But the iPhone didn't ring, or show the number in its recent calls, and we couldn't find any new voicemail.)